Type Alias SurfaceConfiguration

 §desired_maximum_frame_latency: u32

-Typical values range from 3 to 1, but higher values are possible:
+Typical values are 1 to 3, but higher values are valid, though likely to be clamped.

 §alpha_mode: CompositeAlphaMode